 As soon as the construction season starts to gear up, equipment and materials begin to mysteriously disappear from many projects.
-When left unattended, they are potentially lucrative targets for those “enterprising” types who always seem to be lurking around jobsites.
+Left unattended, they are potentially lucrative targets for those “enterprising” types who always seem to be lurking around jobsites.

-In addition to mobile equipment (backhoe-loaders, skid steers, compact excavators, generators, etc.), commonly stolen items include lumber, bricks/pavers, wire, cable, rebar and even steel beams.
-Essentially, anything left out in the open, unlocked or unguarded has become fair game for thieves.
+In addition to mobile equipment (backhoe-loaders, skid steers, compact excavators, generators, etc.), commonly stolen items include lumber, bricks/pavers, wire, cable, rebar and even large steel beams.
+Essentially, anything left out in the open, unlocked or unguarded has become fair game.

 As construction activity grows, and material costs along with it, the problem of theft is very likely to get worse.
 Estimates show losses anywhere from $300 million to $1 billion per year from construction equipment theft alone.
-Add in the costs of material theft, the expense of project delays, replacement costs, insurance premium increases, etc., and the total costs are exponentially higher.
+Add in the costs of material theft, the expense of project delays, replacement costs and insurance premium increases, and the total costs are exponentially higher.

 To minimize the risk of losses from your sites, it’s important to have a theft prevention plan in place.
-Prior to starting a project, identify items that could be at greatest risk.
-Then work with your field staff to identify ways to make a thief’s job more difficult.
+Prior to starting a project, identify any items that could be at greatest risk.
+Then work with field employees to identify ways to make a thief’s job more difficult.
 Common tactics include:

 - setting up additional lighting around the site at night;

 - installing fencing and security cameras around the perimeter of the site, if possible;

 - elevating smaller equipment out of reach and/or circling large machines around smaller units, piles of rebar, etc. to prevent easy access;

 - keeping small equipment, tools and materials under lock and key, then parking heavier machines in front of the storage facility to minimize the risk of break-in;